AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

 * Each object of :ada:`Person` has three components, but it depends on :ada:`Group`

+* Can change the discriminant of :ada:`Pat` and :ada:`Sam`

+  * ...but only via a whole record assignment
+  * Direct assignment will still result in an error

   .. code:: Ada

     Pat : Person := (Student, 19, 3.9);